kcmerrill/block/README.md

 * Would be sweet if block could "learn" your behaviors
 * I feel like there is some machine learning I could utilize in here.
 That'd be awesome!
 * Attach it to global keystrokes(or wrap your terminal session)

+# After 2 months
+* The results are in.
+I use this a lot.
+Way more than I thought.
+I hope to continue working on this for a while, the current version of this is great, but I do plan on upgrading to a proper application :D